bissan-sameeh/CaptapApp/README.md

 ## 📌 Project Overview

-CaptapApp is a multi-platform pharmacy management system designed and implemented using Flutter, intended to serve real business workflows across mobile, tablet, and desktop devices.
+CaptapApp is a multi-platform pharmacy management system designed and implemented using Flutter to support **real-world pharmacy business workflows** across mobile, tablet, and desktop devices.

-This repository showcases the **architecture, design decisions, and code structure** of the project.
-The full production source code is not included due to confidentiality and code ownership constraints.
+This repository focuses on showcasing **architecture, design decisions, scalability strategies, and development practices**.
+The full production codebase is not included due to **confidentiality and code ownership constraints**.

 ---

 ## 🚀 Key Features

-* Modular architecture following **Clean Architecture** principles
+* Modular and scalable architecture using **Clean Architecture**
-* Organized state management using **BLoC**
+* Predictable and maintainable state management with **BLoC**
-* Local database integration with **sqflite**
+* Local database integration using **sqflite**
-* Responsive UI adapted for:
+* Fully responsive UI for:

   * 📱 Mobile
   * 📊 Tablet
   * 🖥️ Desktop
-* Integration with real device features:
+* Real device integrations:

-  * QR code scanning
+  * QR Code scanning
   * Barcode scanning
   * Camera access & permissions
   * Location and address handling